zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_cloud.svg" caption="*Figure N: Logarithmic plot of the intensity of light scattered by a water droplet of size \\(x = 104.7\\).*" >}}

-A logarithmic polar plot can hardly convey how large the forward peak is.
+A polar plot can hardly convey how large the forward peak is.
 A rectangular plot shows that there is a 5 order-of-magnitude difference between the highest peak and the lowest trough.

 {{< figure src="/img/water_cloud_intensity.svg" caption="*Figure N: Logarithmic plot of the intensity of light scattered by a water droplet of size \\(x = 104.7\\).
 The horizontal axis represents the polar angle of the direction of the sensor.*" >}}